 On Broadway in Orangeville

 Urban planners agree Orangeville (pop. est. 28,900) is a “Great Place”.
 So much so that Broadway Street, the vibrant heart of the community, won a Canadian Institute of Planners Great Place Award in 2015.
-You can see why as you wander past the neat waterfall, marble clock tower and founder statue.
-If local restaurants look familiar, you probably saw them on The Food Channel’s You Gotta Eat Here.
+You can see why as you wander past the cascading waterfall, marble clock tower, and founder statue.
+Local restaurants may look familiar: you probably saw them on The Food Channel’s You Gotta Eat Here.
 The restored Orangeville Opera House hosts concerts year-round and you can hang out at sports bars or the Orangeville Blues and Jazz Festival.

 What happens to the deposit when buying a house.

 Milton (pop. est. 3,130) is near enough to GO to, but far enough to be laid back.
 You’ll likely want a car to get around.
-Bus service is limited and an evening out can mean trekking to a neighbouring city.
-The tiny, yet mighty town hosts camping, hiking, biking and boating at Kelso conservation area.
-If recreation is your thing and you don’t mind a quiet evening in, Milton could be the place.
+Bus service is limited and journeying beyond your home near Toronto can mean trekking to a neighbouring city.
+The tiny, yet mighty town hosts camping, hiking, biking, and boating at Kelso conservation area.
+When recreation is your thing and you don’t mind a quiet evening in, Milton could be the place.

 Newmarket’s over 44 kilometres of trails make it a green destination.
 Residential taxes and crime rates are low.
 Historic Main Street has a “quaint village centre” vibe, with a riverwalk and nicely preserved heritage buildings.
 Rapid transit, vivaNext, is a bonus for a smaller city (pop. est. 84,244).

 $1 to $2.2 million will buy you a detached home, while $7 million could score a sprawling acreage address.
 For between $450,000 or, on the high end, $1 million, you could snap up a nifty condo.
 A townhouse will set you back from $850,000 to about $1 million.